 Pet Teeth Extractions

-As a veterinary specialist in dentistry and oral surgery, Dr. Winter, is able to provide treatments that would rather save teeth than performing surgical extractions of dog and cat teeth.
-Sadly, there are circumstances where your pet will benefit medically and long term to have teeth surgically extracted.
+As a veterinary specialist in dentistry and oral surgery, Dr. Winter is able to provide treatments that would rather save teeth than perform surgical extractions of dog and cat teeth.
+Sadly, there are circumstances where your pet will benefit medically and long-term from having teeth surgically extracted.

 Circumstances where surgical extractions are appropriate:

-1. Advanced (stage 4) periodontal disease when teeth are unstable due to bone loss and advanced periodontal surgery would be ineffective.
+Advanced (stage 4) periodontal disease occurs when teeth are unstable due to bone loss, and advanced periodontal surgery would be ineffective.

-2. When extracting less important (smaller) tooth will make a more important tooth (carnassial, canine) healthier and at less risk of periodontal disease.
+When extracting less important (smaller) teeth will make a more important tooth (carnassial, canine) healthier and at less risk of periodontal disease.

-3. Fractured teeth where prognosis for root canal therapy is less than acceptable.
-Most often this is due to advanced pathology or periodontal disease.
+Fractured teeth where the prognosis for root canal therapy is less than acceptable.
+Most often, this is due to advanced pathology or periodontal disease.

-4. High risk patients.
-Midwest Animal Dental & Oral Surgery treats a lot of higher risk patients for oral pain and infection.
+High-risk patients.
+Midwest Animal Dental & Oral Surgery treats a lot of higher-risk patients for oral pain and infection.
 Many patients with diabetes, heart, liver, and kidney disease have painful and infected teeth that prevent them from having a good quality of life.
-Just as important, once the oral infection and inflammation is cleared, it is not uncommon for these patient’s preexisting disease (diabetes, heart, liver, kidney) to become better managed by your veterinarian.
-After a consultation. appropriate preanesthetic testing and possible consultation with other specialists will determine if your pet’s anesthetic risk is manageable.
-Even with higher risk patients the benefits of treating the oral and dental problem usually outweighs the anesthetic risk.
+Just as important, once the oral infection and inflammation are cleared, it is not uncommon for these patients’ preexisting disease (diabetes, heart, liver, kidney) to become better managed by your veterinarian.
+After a consultation, appropriate pre-anesthetic testing and possible consultation with other specialists will determine if your pet’s anesthetic risk is manageable.
+Even with higher-risk patients, the benefits of treating oral and dental problems usually outweigh the anesthetic risk.

 If extractions are being recommended by your veterinarian, we suggest discussing with them about a referral to a veterinary dental specialist for evaluation and treatment so that a “complete exam” can be performed and that all options for saving the tooth can be exhausted, and if extraction is necessary, that it is done with the highest level of care and expertise.